jpc-hpe/my_nvim_config/NOTES.md

 - project root settings: `.../.neoconf.json`
 - it can also import from vscode

-There is also autompletion for those files.
+There is also autocompletion for those files.
 And in integrates with neodev (whatever that means??)

 But I still haven't found a real use for it